QuantiModo/QuantiModo-WordPress-Plugin/README.md

 - secondary_variable - Sets the default secondary variable to be selected on the bar graph.
 Possible values: any variable name
 - examined_is_cause - Sets the examined variable to be considered the cause in the relationship.
 Possible values: true or false.
 Default: false

+### What still needs to be done for the Correlation Charts to be complete
+- API requests should include Bearer access tokens from `wp_usermeta` table in the Authorization header of all API requests. - If user receives a "Not Authenticated" response from the API, the QuantiModo OAuth login dialog should popup or user should be redirected there and redirect back after logging in and authorizing access.
+- Refresh tokens should be obtained and stored when necessary
+- Code from WP custom template needs to be available for embed as a shortcode with options specified above

 ## Import Data
 Shortcode - [qm_import_data]